 Anyone who has chickens knows this ancient story.
 The older hens are re-establishing the “pecking order” by “hen-pecking” the new ones.
 It’s not that they are inherently aggressive.
 They’re confused because I’ve disturbed their familiar world.
 And here I find a parable about social relations in our demythologized world.

-I have been teaching and blogging recently about white privilege.
+I have been teaching and blogging for years about white privilege.
 Many people have praised my efforts, but I have received some negative responses.
 It seems that simply by raising the subject of privilege I’ve upset a certain unconscious sense of equilibrium that most white people assume – indeed, have the privilege to assume.

 I refer again to Robin DiAngelo’s concept of “White Fragility,” that condition when “…even a minimum amount of racial stress becomes intolerable” to white people who cannot acknowledge their privilege.
 Some who are “triggered” emotionally by such discussions respond in ways that are ultimately intended to reinstate their familiar sense of equilibrium.